 In particular, adverse economic conditions may be further accentuated in the markets where the Group operates and in others due to the full-scale invasion of Ukraine launched by Russia on 24 February 2022.
-As a result of the invasion, the European Union (the "EU"), EU member states, Canada, Japan, the United Kingdom and the United States, among others, have developed and continue to develop coordinated sanctions and export-control measure packages.
-The uncertain nature, magnitude and duration of Russia's war in Ukraine and potential effects of it and of actions taken by Western and other states and multinational organisations in response thereto (including, amongst other things, sanctions, export-control measures, travel bans and asset seizures) as well as of any Russian retaliatory actions (including, amongst other things, restrictions on oil and gas exports and cyber-attacks), on the world economy and markets, have contributed to increased market volatility and uncertainty.
+As a result of the invasion, the European Union (the "EU"), EU member states, Canada, Japan, the United Kingdom and the United States, among others, developed and continue to develop coordinated sanctions and export-control measure packages.
+The uncertain nature, magnitude and duration of Russia's invasion of Ukraine and potential effects of it and of actions taken by Western and other states and multinational organisations in response thereto (including, amongst other things, sanctions, export-control measures, travel bans and asset seizures) as well as of any Russian retaliatory actions (including, amongst other things, restrictions on oil and gas exports and cyber-attacks), on the world economy and markets, have contributed to increased market volatility and uncertainty.
 Such geopolitical risks may have a material adverse impact on macroeconomic factors which affect the Group's business, results of operations, cash flows, financial condition and prospects.

 In addition, both the military conflict between Russia and Ukraine and the associated sanctions are contributing to further increases in the prices of energy, oil and other commodities, and further disrupting supply chains.
 This has led to a significant increase in costs that will put pressure on business margins and ultimately affect the evolution of investment.
 Such an increase in commodity prices adds to a context of already extraordinarily high inflation rates, in Spain, in the rest of the European markets where the Group operates and in most developed countries.
-In this situation, central banks have started to abandon the low interest rate environment, increasing or discussing the possibility of increasing interest rates progressively in order to address and reduce inflation, which could trigger an environment of increased risk aversion, a tightening of financial conditions globally, reduced economic growth and/or result in regional or global recessions.
-Inflationary pressures could further increase if the Russian invasion of Ukraine is prolonged, escalates or expands (including if additional countries become involved), if additional economic sanctions or other measures are imposed, or if volatility in commodity prices or disruptions to supply chains worsen.
+In this situation, central banks abandoned the low interest rate environment, increasing interest rates progressively in order to address and reduce inflation, which could trigger an environment of increased risk aversion, a tightening of financial conditions globally, reduced economic growth and/or result in regional or global recessions.
+Although inflation stopped increasing as a result of central banks raising interest rates, inflationary pressures could further increase if the Russian invasion of Ukraine is prolonged, escalates or expands (including if additional countries become involved), if additional economic sanctions or other measures are imposed, or if volatility in commodity prices or disruptions to supply chains worsen.
+In this context, there is a risk that our suppliers do not have adequate capacity to respond or provide the resources and services required by the Group across different geographies, potentially affecting the operational capacity of Cellnex and the value of its shares, prospects, results of operations, financial condition and cash flows.